How to Use Facebook Live for Tourism Brands

 Humanises Your Brand

-Live video is a fantastic way to allow people to interact with your brand in an even more personal and intimate way than a pre-recorded video.
+Live video is a fantastic way to allow people to interact with your Tourism experience in an even more personal and intimate way than a pre-recorded video.
 It allows a two-way conversation with people, which is incredible for building trust and consideration around your brand.

 Tell Stories in New Ways

-It’s amazing for sharing happenings in your tourism brand that people wouldn’t otherwise be able to see.
-This could be viewing an event live, watching a behind the scene process or interacting with specialist staff they may not normally be able to talk to.
+It’s amazing for sharing happenings in your tourism experience that people wouldn’t otherwise be able to see.
+This could be viewing an event live (such as Animal feeding), watching a behind the scene process (eg in the kitchen/on tour/wine making process) or interacting with specialist staff they may not normally be able to talk to (such as a wine maker).

 What could you share in a Facebook Live Video?